 Fully Loaded Baked Potato Soup is exactly what we all need simmering away on the stove right now.
 It’s the right thing to do!

 We’re really weird people here in LA.
 We don’t handle the cold well.
-I was at pilates last week and no joke every single woman in the class walked in bundled up in leggings, jackets, vests, scarves and Ugg boots.
+Driving down the street these days, no joke every single woman is bundled up in leggings, jackets, vests, scarves and Ugg boots.
 It was ah-mazing and hysterical and embarrassing all at the same time.
 I’ll be the first to admit that I’m a wimp when it comes to cooler temps, but there’s a really delicious solution to that… Fully Loaded Baked Potato Soup!

 Fully Loaded Baked Potato Soup